logjuicer/logjuicer/doc/adr/0002-architecture-service.md

 ### Query for existing issue

-After a report is produced, logreduce-cli may query the service to check if it matches known issues:
+After a report is produced, logjuicer-cli may query the service to check if it matches known issues:

 - When a known issue matches, a link to the issue is reported.
 For example `rhbz#42 - package X is causing segfault`.
 - If the issue is closed, then a comment may be added to the issue to indicate a new occurance.